Xyuan13/Video-MTR/README.md

 This repo provides:
 - Code for training and evaluation (PyTorch).
 - Annotations for the 8K temporally grounded QA dataset.
-Large model checkpoints will be released separately on Hugging Face.
+Large model checkpoints are released separately on Hugging Face: https://huggingface.co/Phoebe13/Video-MTR.

 ## Project Structure